alnutile/behat_editor/readme.md

 If they do and the user has permissions then any test can be saved to that folder.
 Later this will hook into the administration area as well to run tests.

-There are other hooks as well.
-Since gherkin allows for different languages you can add keys to the lists of keys that are checked for as a new file is made or html is parsed

-hook_behat_editor_string_feature

-hook_behat_editor_string_scenario
---a feature can have multiple features

-hook_behat_editor_string_tags
---later we can hook and limit tags as needed.

-hook_behat_editor_string_steps

 You can add other types here hook_behat_editor_string_types which later can include Scenario Overviews, Backgrounds etc.